Using CSS anchor positioning

 The function components look like this:

-anchor(<anchor-element> <anchor-side>, <fallback>)
+anchor(<anchor-name> <anchor-side>, <fallback>)

 The anchor-name property value of the anchor element you want to position the element's side relative to.
 This is a <dashed-ident> value.
 If omitted, the element's default anchor is used.
 This is the anchor referenced in its position-anchor property, or associated with the element via the anchor HTML attribute.